 The scientific explanation is that when you relax in a hot tub, your body temperature rises above normal, just the same as it does when you exercise.
 When your body temperature goes up, you have to work harder to maintain the right internal temperature.
 So your body produces ‘heat shock proteins’, which accelerate your ability to burn fat.

-Of course, your ability to burn calories or fat in a hot tub will always be influenced by external factors, not least whether you are indulging in a bite to eat or a drink whilst bathing!
+Of course, your ability to burn calories or fat and how many calories you’ll be able to burn in a hot tub will always be influenced by external factors, not least whether you are indulging in a bite to eat or a drink whilst bathing!
 It is, therefore, best to look at the indirect ways in which a hot tub diet can work.

 Too much stress can cause a spike in cortisol levels in the blood.
 Known as the stress hormone, cortisol is known to indirectly cause weight gain.
 It is thought to induce cravings for food that’s high in sodium and fat, and has been associated with stimulating the body’s fat storage mechanisms, especially around the mid-section.